 EDUCATE * ENGAGE * ENCOURAGE

 This Cures4Cats campaign will aim to educate, engage, and encourage our donors and partners to help more than ever to find better and more effective treatments for this disease.
 Many cat lovers do not know that their cat companion has diabetes mellitus.
-The promotion will begin on Cures4Cats Day, October 17th, 2020 and will continue through December 31, 2020.
+The promotion began on Cures4Cats Day, October 17th, 2020 and will continue through December 31, 2020.
 Raising funds for further research will enable improvements in diabetic cats’ longevity and quality of life.

 Please go to our website to learn more about Cures4Cats and Winn Feline Foundation.
 Or, if you want to help immediately, follow the “paws” to our giving page and open your heart to help with Feline Diabetes.